amanjain96/Project4/README.md

 classify.song_artist(filename)
 ```

-Returns the artist of the song by using Regex.
+Returns the artist of the song by using RegEx.

 #### Song Title